seL4/microkit/docs/manual.md

 * `cpu`: (optional) set the physical CPU core this PD will run on.
 Defaults to zero.
 * `smc`: (optional, only on ARM) Allow the PD to give an SMC call for the kernel to perform..
 Defaults to false.
 * `fpu`: (optional) whether this PD can access the FPU.
 Defaults to true.
+* `domain`: (conditionally required) the name of the domain that this PD belongs to.
+            If a domain schedule is specified, this is mandatory, else it is disallowed.

 Additionally, it supports the following child elements: